pb111/Hypothesis-Testing-Project/README.md

 -	It is used in null-hypothesis testing and testing for statistical significance.
 -	If the sample being tested falls into either of the critical areas, the alternative hypothesis is accepted instead of the null hypothesis.
 -	By convention two-tailed tests are used to determine significance at the 5% level, meaning each side of the distribution is cut at 2.5%.

+- The diagram below shows the difference between one-tailed and two-tailed test.

+# ![One-tailed and two-tailed test]

 ===============================================================================